 Antiquity | Ancient History Curriculum

-Part 3 in Dave Raymond’s History Series
+Year 3 in Dave Raymond’s History Series [Creation to AD 33]

 Each homeschool curriculum match up checklist has plenty of planning space for you to add your corresponding history or science lesson or to jot down a date, note or page number.

 Have you never heard of chalk pastels for art?
 They are truly the most forgiving art medium.
 We love them because they are perfect for all ages, are frugal and there is no long and intimidating list of art supplies.
 Just what DO you need to get started?